faizilham/msc-thesis/main/ch5_general_function.typ

   &S &&= "MapLat"("Ref" -> (R, O))\
 $ <eq:RVLatticeModified>

-We can then update the constraint functions $evalbracket("_") : "Node" -> S$, starting with the pre-execution constraints as defined in @eq:RVPreExecConstraintModified.
+We can then update the transfer functions $evalbracket("_") : "Node" -> S$, starting with the pre-execution transfer functions as defined in @eq:RVPreExecTransferModified.
 The main difference here is we set the initial reachable values for non-local sources to the singleton set of itself.

 $
   &evalentry(mono("start")) &&=